A strong no-go theorem on the Wigner's friend paradox

 \subsection{Experiment}

-We study the EWFS with three measurement settings ($N=3$) in an experiment where the systems distributed between the two laboratories are polarization-encoded photons, the friends are photon paths within the setup, and the measurements by the superobservers are photon-detection measurements.
-Since the qubit comprised of the two photon paths that represents each of our friends would not typically be considered a macroscopic, sentient observer as originally envisioned by Wigner, our experiment is best described as a proof-of-principle version of the EWFS.
-The experiment lets us demonstrate the key properties of LF inequalities and its results generalize provided that quantum evolution is in principle controllable on the scale of an observer.
-A fully rigorous demonstration that the LF assumptions are untenable would require, in addition to a more plausible ``observer'', closing separation, efficiency, and freedom-of-choice loopholes, similarly to the case of Bell inequality violations \cite{Giustina2015, Hensen2015, Shalm2015}.
+We study the EWFS with three measurement settings ($N=3$) in an experiment where the systems distributed between the two laboratories are polarization-encoded photons, the friends are photon paths within the set-up and the measurements by the superobservers are photon-detection measurements.
+Because the qubit composed of the two photon paths that represents each of our friends would not typically be considered a macroscopic, sentient observer as originally envisioned by Wigner, our experiment is best described as a proof-of-principle version of the EWFS.
+The experiment lets us demonstrate the key properties of LF inequalities and its results generalize provided that quantum evolution is, in principle, controllable on the scale of an observer.
+A fully rigorous demonstration that the LF assumptions are untenable would require, in addition to a more plausible ``observer'', implementing shot-by-shot randomized measurement settings and closing separation, efficiency, and freedom-of-choice loopholes, similarly to the case of Bell inequality violations \cite{Giustina2015, Hensen2015, Shalm2015}.

-Our experimental setup, which comprises a photon source and a measurement section, is illustrated in Fig.~\ref{fig:expt fig}.
+Our experimental set-up, which comprises a photon source and a measurement section, is illustrated in Fig.~\ref{fig:expt fig}.
 The photon source, shown in the left half of Fig.~\ref{fig:expt fig}, is designed to generate the quantum state $\rho_{\mu}$ of Eq.~(\ref{quasi-W}) with a tunable $\mu$ parameter.
-Details about this spontaneous parametric down-conversion source are provided in Methods.
+Details about this spontaneous parametric down-conversion source are provided in the Methods.